phonophasm/phonophasm.github.io/_projects/yes.md

 # YES (2024)

-An album built from **spontaneous composition** and **abstract visuals**, recorded in single takes where possible and mixed with **ambisonic movement** for a headphone-first experience.
-YES captures a period of breaking routine—letting music, lyrics, and animations emerge together without overplanning.
+*A music and visual project built from spontaneous composition, recorded in single sittings and shaped through ambisonic movement.*

+![YES album cover](/assets/projects/YES/this%20time%20I%20said%20YES.jpg)

+YES is an album created through **improvisation and intuition**, with each track recorded in one uninterrupted session wherever possible.
+Music, lyrics, and visuals were allowed to emerge together with minimal planning, capturing a period of letting go of routine and trusting process.
 {: .tldr-highlight }

-![YES album cover](/assets/projects/YES/this%20time%20I%20said%20YES.jpg)
 ---

 ## Overview

-YES grew out of a desire to step away from tightly structured projects and explore **freeform sketching** in both sound and image.
-Each track was captured in one sitting, embracing the feeling of receiving ideas from somewhere intuitive or even divine, then gently shaping them during mixing.
+YES grew from a desire to step away from tightly structured work and explore **freeform sketching** in both sound and image.
+Each piece began as a single sitting — a moment of attention where ideas were followed rather than directed.

-The result is a collection of **abstract layerings and soundscapes** that invite interpretation.
-Lyrics evolved from improvisation, gaining meaning through the act of sounding out ideas and feelings rather than writing them in advance.
+Lyrics emerged through improvisation, gaining meaning through repetition and listening back rather than pre-written narratives.
+The result is a collection of abstract soundscapes that invite interpretation rather than explanation.

 ---

-## Process & Approach
+## Process & approach

+- **Single-sitting recordings**
-- **One-sitting recordings** – capturing performances in a single flow to preserve spontaneity.
+  Performances were captured in one continuous flow to preserve immediacy and intuition.

-- **Ambisonic mixing** – experimenting with spatial movement so each element orbits and shifts around the listener; best experienced on headphones.
-- **Improvised lyrics** – words surfaced during takes, later refined by listening back and teasing out the emotions underneath.
-- **Parallel visuals** – animations grew alongside the music with minimal planning, mirroring the freeform process of the songs themselves.
+- **Ambisonic mixing**
+  During mixing, sounds were treated as moving elements, orbiting and shifting around the listener.
+The album is designed primarily for **headphone listening**.

+- **Improvised lyrics**
+  Words surfaced during takes and were later shaped through reflection, focusing on emotional tone rather than literal meaning.

+- **Parallel visuals**
+  Visuals were developed alongside the music using the same loose, responsive process — sketches rather than storyboards.

-This approach kept YES open-ended: meanings continue to evolve, and the album remains intentionally **abstract** so listeners can project their own interpretations.
+This approach keeps YES intentionally open-ended.
+Meanings remain fluid, allowing listeners to project their own experiences onto the work.

 ---

-## Sound & Space
+## Sound & space

 - **Layered soundscapes** built from guitar, synths, vocals, and textural elements recorded live.
-- **Spatial play** in the mix, with ambisonic panning and movement experiments that create a sense of travel through the songs.
+- **Spatial movement** through ambisonic panning and subtle motion within each track.
-- **Headphone focus**, inviting listeners to feel immersed in the shifting field of each piece.

-> Further exploration of spontaneous composition.
-Abstract layerings and soundscapes recorded in one sitting for each song.
-During this phase I got interested in ambisonic audio and during mixing I played around with each track's movements so please listen on headphones for the full experience.
+- **Headphone-first design**, encouraging immersion within the shifting sonic field.

+> During this project I became particularly interested in ambisonic audio.
+While mixing, I experimented with how sounds could move and breathe around the listener — best experienced with headphones.

 ---

-## Visuals & Artwork
+## Visuals & artwork

-Animations for YES were treated like musical sketches—quick, responsive, and tied to feeling rather than storyboards.
-Each track will have its own artwork and motion piece.
+Visuals for YES were treated as musical sketches — quick, responsive, and guided by feeling rather than narrative.
+Each track is paired with its own artwork and motion piece.

 **Album artwork (one per track):**

 <div class="yes-art-grid">
   <figure>
     <img src="{{ '/assets/projects/YES/this%20time%20I%20said%20YES.jpg' | relative_url }}" alt="This Time I Said YES album cover" />